 The gist: Thomas Glover, appointed Lafayette’s first Black police chief, introduced himself as an agent of change.
 The longtime police veteran takes up his new post in January.
 Mayor-President Josh Guillory announced his selection Wednesday, filling a position left vacant for nearly a year.

 Who is he?
-Glover spent three decades with the Dallas Police Department, serving as deputy chief since 2012.
+Glover spent more than three decades with the Dallas Police Department, retiring in 2017 as a lieutenant who had spent most of his career as a supervisor, the last nine on command staff.
+Since retiring, he had been serving as a reserve officer with the department.
 He’s a native of northeast Louisiana, and an outspoken advocate for police accountability.
 In 2016, as president of the Black police union in Dallas, he called police brutality against unarmed Black men an “epidemic.”

 “Well, I’m pro-police, I’m pro-law enforcement, and I’m anti-police misconduct.
 I am anti-police mistreatment.
 I am anti-police discrimination,” he told PBS Newshour in 2016.
 At the time, he called on President Obama to help PDs purge their ranks of bad cops.